mcellteam/mcell/libmcell/documentation/generated/callbacks.rst

   | also provides information in reactant types.

 * | **reactant_ids**: List[int]
-  | IDs of the reacting molecules, contains 1 ID for a unimolecular reaction, 2 IDs for a bimolecular reaction.
+  | IDs of the reacting molecules, contains 1 ID for a unimolecular or a molecule+surface class reaction ,
+  | 2 IDs for a bimolecular reaction.
   | For a bimolecular reaction, the first ID is always the molecule that was diffused and the second one
   | is the molecule that was hit.
   | IDs can be used to obtain location of the molecules.
 The position of the first molecule obtained through